-Resolution 2011-06
+Resolution 2012-04

-A RESOLUTION SUMMARIZING REVENUES AND EXPENDITURES FOR EACH FUND, ADOPTING A BUDGET, AND APPROPRIATING SUMS OF MONEY TO THE VARIOUS FUNDS IN THE AMOUNTS AND FOR THE PURPOSES SET FORTH HEREIN FOR THE ARAPAHOE COUNTY WATER AND WASTEWATER AUTHORITY, ARAPAHOE COUNTY, COLORADO, FOR THE CALENDAR YEAR BEGINNING ON THE FIRST DAY OF JANUARY, 2012, AND ENDING ON THE LAST DAY OF DECEMBER 2012.
+A RESOLUTION SUMMARIZING REVENUES AND EXPENDITURES FOR EACH FUND, ADOPTING A BUDGET, AND APPROPRIATING SUMS OF MONEY TO THE VARIOUS FUNDS IN THE AMOUNTS AND FOR THE PURPOSES SET FORTH HEREIN FOR THE ARAPAHOE COUNTY WATER AND WASTEWATER AUTHORITY, ARAPAHOE COUNTY, COLORADO, FOR THE CALENDAR YEAR BEGINNING ON THE FIRST DAY OF JANUARY, 2013, AND ENDING ON THE LAST DAY OF DECEMBER 2013.

-WHEREAS, the proposed 2012 budget has been submitted to the Board of Directors of the Arapahoe County Water and Wastewater Authority for its consideration; and
+WHEREAS, the proposed 2013 budget has been submitted to the Board of Directors of the Arapahoe County Water and Wastewater Authority for its consideration; and

-WHEREAS, upon due and proper notice, published in the Aurora Sentinel and the Douglas County News Press in accordance with the law, and said proposed budget was open for inspection by the public at a designated place, a public hearing will be held on December 14, 2011, and interested persons were given the opportunity to file or register any objections to said proposed budget; and
+WHEREAS, upon due and proper notice, published in the Aurora Sentinel and the Douglas County News-Press in accordance with the law, and said proposed budget was open for inspection by the public at a designated place, a public hearing will be held on October 10, 2012, and interested persons were given the opportunity to file or register any objections to said proposed budget; and

-WHEREAS, whatever increases may have been made in the expenditures, like increases were added to the revenues so that the budget remains in balance, as required by law,
+WHEREAS, whatever increased may have been made in expenditures, like increases were added to the revenues so that the budget remains in balance, as required by law.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF DIRECTORS OF THE ARAPAHOE COUNTY WATER AND WASTEWATER AUTHORITY, ARAPAHOE COUNTY, COLORADO:
+NOW THEREFORE, BE IT RESOLVED BY THE BOARD OF DIRECTORS OF THE ARAPAHOE COUNTY WATER AND WASTEWATER AUTHORITY, ARAPAHOE COUNTY, COLORADO:

-Section 1: 2012 Budget Revenues.
+Section 1: 2013 Budget Revenues.
 That the estimated revenues for each fund set out in the budget are accepted and approved.

-Section 2: 2012 Budget Expenditures.
+Section 2: 2013 Budget Expenditures.
 That the estimated expenditures for each fund set out in the budget are accepted and approved.

 Section 3: Designation of Ending Fund Balances as Reserves.
 That pursuant to Const.
 Colo.
-Article X, Section 20, the December 31, 2012, ending fund balance of the Operating Fund, the exact amount to be determined as part of the audit of the December 31, 2012 financial statements, is designated as a general reserve for future contingencies.
+Article X, Section 20, the December 31, 2013 ending fund balance of the Operating Fund, the exact amount to be determined as part of the audit of the December 31, 2013 financial statement, is designated as a general reserve for future contingencies.

-Section 4: Adoption of Budget for 2012.
-That the budget as submitted and if amended, then as amended, is hereby approved and adopted as the budget of the Arapahoe County Water and Wastewater Authority for calendar year 2012.
+Section 4: Adoption of Budget for 2013.
+That the budget as submitted and if amended, then as amended, is hereby approved and adopted as the budget of the Arapahoe County Water and Wastewater Authority for calendar year 2013.

-Section 5: Fiscal Year Spending Limits.
-That, being fully informed, the Board finds that the foregoing budget does not result in a violation of any applicable fiscal year spending limitation.
+Section 5: Fiscal year Spending Limits.
+That being fully informed, the Board finds that the foregoing budget does not result in a violation of any applicable fiscal year spending limitation.